 - Afternoon appointments are reserved for patients with acute symptoms who need to be seen in-clinic by a provider.
-Patients with symptoms of COVID-19 (cough, cold, fever, sore throat, shortness of breath) and/or in need of COVID-19 testing will be scheduled in the afternoon at Central Clinic, our designated testing site.
-Please call and speak to a nurse BEFORE coming to the clinic.
+Patients with any ill symptoms and/or in need of COVID-19 testing will be scheduled in the afternoon at Central Clinic, our designated testing site.
+Please call and speak to a staff member BEFORE coming to the clinic and follow all instructions given.
 Other acute visits that are not COVID-19 related will be scheduled at all sites in the afternoon.

 - All patients coming in to the clinic will be met at the door by a greeter who will ask questions to screen for symptoms of COVID-19 and perform a temperature check.
 Patients with fever, any COVID-19 symptoms, or known exposure will be asked to step back outside the clinic and call in to schedule a telehealth visit with a provider.
 Patients who do not pass the screening/temperature check who have an urgent need will call our nurse triage line and follow the nurse’s instructions.